Frank Crawford: Nebraska

 In 1893, Crawford was hired as the head football coach at the University of Nebraska.
 He was the school's first paid head football coach with a salary of approximately $500.
 He was Nebraska's head football coach during the 1893 and 1894 seasons and compiled a 9–4–1 record.
 After starting the 1893 season with a 2–2–1 record, Crawford's team defeated Iowa, 20–18, in a match played in near-blizzard conditions and considered the "first major victory" in Nebraska history.
 Crawford reportedly also played right halfback and kicked the field goals for Nebraska during the 1893 Iowa game; he was identified in the record book as "Frank."
 In 1894, Crawford's team defeated Iowa, 36–0.
 The 1895 team finished the season with five consecutive victories for a 7–2 record and the school's first ever conference championship.
 During Crawford's tenure at Nebraska, George Flippin played for Crawford and became the first African-American athlete in Nebraska history.
 However, in 1893, Flippin was voted team captain by the team, but this decision was vetoed by Crawford, stating: "It takes a man with brains to be a captain; all there is to Flippin is brute force."
 Flippin went on to be a well-respected physician in Polk County, Nebraska and the first African-American inducted into the Nebraska Football Hall of Fame.

 Texas

 In 1894, the University of Texas football team suffered its first loss in school history, a 28–0 home loss to Missouri.
 The previous head coach was fired, and a lengthy search was conducted for a replacement.
 In October 1895, Texas hired Crawford.
 At Texas, he was known as "Little" Crawford and reportedly "taught the Yale system of play and stressed conditioning."
-Crawford led the 1895 Longhorns to a perfect 5–0 record, as the team outscored its opponents by a combined 96–0 margin.
-After a Thanksgiving Day victory over San Antonio by a score of 38–0, Crawford reportedly left for Mexico to watch bullfights and then returned to his home in Nebraska.
-The 1895 season was Crawford's last as a football coach.
+Crawford led the 1895 Longhorns to a perfect 5–0 record, as the team outscored its opponents by a combined 96–0 margin After a Thanksgiving Day victory over San Antonio by a score of 38–0, Crawford reportedly left for Mexico to watch bullfights and then returned to his home in Nebraska.

+Nebraska Wesleyan

+Crawford coached the football team at Nebraska Wesleyan University in 1896.
+The team compiled a record of 3–2.